emhart/2014-04-09-ucar/GitNOTES.md

 `git reset --soft HEAD`

+`git reset --soft <commit>` will roll back to a commit but keep your changes

+`git reset --hard <commit>` will roll back to those commits and you will lose the modified file

 - See how it just goes back to modified files

 - But it doesn't work if you go back to what you were at.